isomerpages/govtech-gobusiness-main/pages/blog/2023-12-12-post-sunnystep-intellectual-property-journey.md

 The experience prompted Ting to start her quest in search of comfortable, supportive footwear, to no avail.
 Taking matters into her own hands, Ting began experimenting with making her own orthotic shoes.

-Fueled with the determination to help and educate others on orthotic health problems, Ting’s passion and determination eventually led to her startup Sunnystep, a modern orthotic footwear brand that has grown into a million-dollar business, with over 10 outlets island-wide.
+Fueled with the determination to help and educate others on orthotic health problems, Ting’s passion and determination eventually led to her startup [Sunnystep](https://sg.mysunnystep.com/){:target="_blank"}{:rel="noopener"}, a modern orthotic footwear brand that has grown into a million-dollar business, with over 10 outlets island-wide.

 ### Overcoming regulatory hurdles